One-com/livestyle/README.md

 * Testing several media queries at the same time with different devices or browser window sizes.

+If you are looking for a grunt task doing the same, take a look at [grunt-livestyle](https://github.com/Munter/grunt-livestyle).

 Usage
 =====
 Livestyle installs an executable script on your system called `livestyle`.